pratt0007/TIL/OS/Os.md

 - An operating system is a program that manages a computer ’s hardware.
 - It also provides a basis for application programs and acts as an intermediary between the computer user and the computer hardware.
 - The hardware (CPU),the memory,and the input/output (I/O) devices —provides the basic computing resources for the system.
+### 3 basic work of OS-
+  - An operating system is a program that manages a computer ’s hardware, interface between user and hardware.
+  - Resource Manager - Manage system resources in an unbaised fashion both for hardware and software.
+  - Platform for applications, all the application will interact with OS not with the hardware directly.

 ## Computer System (4 parts)
 - Hardware